Anatomy and Physiology of the Respiratory System

 28. What is the vallecula epiglottica?

-It is an important landmark during the insertion of the endotracheal tube in the trachea.
+It is an important landmark during the insertion of the endotracheal tube into the trachea.

 29. Where is the vallecula epiglottica located?